studentdotjs/javascriptAlgorithms/README.md

 1. Change Every Letter to the Next Letter.
 1. Mini Peaks.
 1. Check if a Number is Prime.
+1. Sum of all Evens in a Matrix.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)